top of page

 Fraud Avoidance Overload

 For example, you can see in this series of articles that FINRA and the SEC’s Investor.gov sites are go-to sources for me for safe, accurate, timely financial information.
 It’s important to find non-biased sources that aren’t trying to sell you anything.
 I realize that “non-biased” is a loaded word – we all have biases.
-Even computer algorithms have bias since they are coded and set up by humans with bias.
+Even computer algorithms have biases since they are coded and set up by humans with biases – or, as we move toward generative AI, by the biases of humans who first set the AI bots in motion.

 Back to Safety